 Kristen Fletcher, MD

-Dr. Fletcher moved from northern Indiana to Lexington, Kentucky at the age of 18 and fell in love with and in Lexington, which resulted in her gluttony of undergraduate, medical school and residency training completion at the University of Kentucky.
-Her final year of residency, she served as Med/Peds Chief Resident, which was followed by an additional year in the role of Internal Medicine Chief Resident.
-She now serves as an academic hospitalist at the Lexington VA Health Services, where she continues to exude her love of teaching residents the softer side of medicine and clinical reasoning.
-She and her otolaryngologist husband share two mini-me's: a sass-a-frass daughter and a chillax son.
-Outside of the hospital, she enjoys getting stamps on her passport, group fitness classes, and attempting gardening.
+Dr. Fletcher moved from northern Indiana to Lexington, Ky., at the age of 18 and fell in love with and in Lexington, which resulted in her gluttony of undergraduate, medical school, and residency training completion at the University of Kentucky.
+Her final year of residency, she served as med-peds chief resident, which was followed by an additional year in the role of internal medicine chief resident.
+She now serves as an academic hospitalist at the Lexington Veterans Affairs Health Services, where she continues to exude her love of teaching residents the softer side of medicine and clinical reasoning.
+She and her otolaryngologist husband share two mini-mes: a sass-a-frass daughter and a chillax son.
+Outside of the hospital, she enjoys getting stamps on her passport, group fitness classes, and attempts at gardening.

 Angela Webb, MD

 Dr. Angela Webb considers herself a native Tennessean but has been a Kentucky transplant for over 15 years now.
-She and her husband met at Belmont University in Nashville and crossed state lines to return to his Old Kentucky Home for their medical school training.
-She soon discovered that she loved all aspects of medicine and realized her true passion was in primary care with its emphasis on health promotion and the shared decision making process in the long term physician patient relationship.
-She later served as Chief Resident and has supreme empathy for anyone in that role.
-She and her nephrologist husband have 3 kids and jokingly refer to this phase in their life as one of “Joyful Chaos”.
+She and her husband met at Belmont University in Nashville, Tenn., and crossed state lines to return to his Old Kentucky Home for their medical school training.
+She soon discovered that she loved all aspects of medicine and realized her true passion was in primary care with its emphasis on health promotion and the shared decision making process in the long-term physician-patient relationship.
+She later served as chief resident and has supreme empathy for anyone in that role.
+She and her nephrologist husband have three kids and jokingly refer to this phase in their life as one of “joyful chaos.”
 She loves to plan travel almost as much as she loves to travel.
-She is thankful for her job as part of UK healthcare and is thrilled to get to work with such wonderful staff, residents, med students, and patients.
+She is thankful for her job as part of UK HealthCare and is thrilled to get to work with such wonderful staff, residents, medical students, and patients.